-There are two things you need to know about Rats; 1.
+There are two things you need to know about rats; 1.
 They only need a very small hole to gain access to your property, and 2.
-They can chew through almost anything to get there!
+Rats can chew through almost anything to get there!
 Now you are hearing scratching inside your walls.
-It might be Rats!
-But how DID the Rats get in the cavity walls?
+It might be rats!
+But how DID the rats get in the cavity walls?

 What is a cavity wall?

 A cavity is a gap between the two skins of brickwork.
 The gap exists to ensure water is not transferred from outside the house to inside.

 The outer layer of bricks absorb the water and as it passes through, the water drops to the ground and not into the house.